 Follow the Star

-Journey as a humble pilgrim through lighted and narrated Biblical scenes from the gospels of Matthew and Luke so that you can experience the essence and true meaning of the birth of Christ at Christmas as a personal blessing.
+Journey as a humble pilgrim through lighted and narrated Biblical scenes so you can experience a personal blessing finding Christ at Christmas.

 Choose a Tour